A Simple Way to Get Big and Strong Is:

 That’s where powerbuilding training comes in.

-With this style of training, which is a combination of powerlifting and bodybuilding, you build strength and hypertrophy at the same time, with hypertrophy being another word for increasing muscle size.
+With this training style, which combines powerlifting and bodybuilding, you build strength and hypertrophy simultaneously, with hypertrophy being another word for increasing muscle size.

-This article lifts the lid on the powerbuilding workout and shares the best powerbuilding program split for beginners.
+This article lifts the lid on the powerbuilding workout and shares the best powerbuilding program split for intermediate to advanced weightlifters.

 What is Powerbuilding?